austinrivera96/Just-Another-Day/README.md

 | Command Line | `NOTEPAD.EXE \\nh-fs-01\HR\2026-03\Payroll\temp_payroll_review_jmorris_20260311.txt.txt` |

 ### 💡 Why it matters
-This activity demonstrates **unauthorized access to sensitive HR payroll information** followed by **staging of the data in an unrelated Billing share**.
+This activity demonstrates unauthorized access to sensitive HR payroll information followed by staging of the data in an unrelated Billing share.
 By placing the file in the `Billing\Exceptions` directory, the attacker attempted to blend the payroll data with legitimate billing artifacts, reducing the likelihood of immediate detection.
 Cross-department file movement involving sensitive data is a strong indicator of potential data theft or preparation for exfiltration.

 ### 🔧 KQL Query Used
 ```kql